 - 1. Monitoring data must be submitted electronically to EPA no later than the 20th of the month following the completed reporting period. - 2.
-The permittee must sign and certify all DMRs, and all other reports, in accordance with the requirements of Part V.E, of this permit, "Signatory Requirements." - 3.
+The permittee must sign and certify all DMRs, and all other reports, in accordance with the requirements of Part V.E, of this permit Signatory Requirements. - 3.
 The permittee must submit copies of the DMRs and other reports to IDEQ. - 4.
 Submittal of Reports as NetDMR Attachments.
-Unless otherwise specified in this permit, the permittee may submit all reports to EPA and IDEQ as NetDMR attachments rather than as hard copies.
-The file name of the electronic attachment must be as follows: YYYY_MM_DD_ID0027901_Report Type Name_Identifying Code, where YYYY_MM_DD is the date that the permittee submits the attachment. - 5.
-The permittee may use NetDMR after requesting and receiving permission from US EPA Region 10.
-NetDMR is accessed from: https://netdmr.epa.gov.
+Unless otherwise specified in this permit, the permittee may submit all reports to EPA as NetDMR attachments rather than as hard copies.
+The file name of the electronic attachment must be as follows: YYYY_MM_DD_ID0024953_Report Type Name, where YYYY MM DD is the date that the permittee submits the attachment. - The permittee may use NetDMR after requesting and receiving permission from US EPA Region 10.
+NetDMR is accessed from: https://netdmr.epa.gov/netdmr/public/home.htm